persoo/persoo-templates/DEVELOPER_GUIDE.md

 All widget template files, i.e.

-    templates/<yourWidget>/template.html
+    templates/<templateID>/template.html
-    templates/<yourWidget>/index.json
+    templates/<templateID>/index.json

-are preprocessed during build, so you call
+are preprocessed during build, so inside these files you can call

     @@include templateParts/button/template.html

-to include file in give path.
+to include file from given path.

 > Note 1: included file will have the same indent as your `@@include` directive.